fishfugu/evomod/README.md

 ## Acknowledgments

-- Inspired by classic models of artificial life and evolutionary computation.
+- Inspired by classic models of artificial life and evolutionary computation... and life.

 ### TODO